QuerYD: A video dataset with high-quality text and audio narrations: Conclusion

 \section{Conclusion}

 In this work, we introduced the \datasetName{} dataset for video understanding.
 Through extensive analysis, we demonstrated that this dataset contains detailed annotations with rich, highly-relevant vocabulary.
-In order to demonstrate applications of our dataset and to bootstrap the development of future methods, we evaluated several baselines for video retrieval and clip localisation with an oracle.
-By directing researchers' attention to this video-to-audio narration problem, and providing them with the tools to tackle it, we hope that future works will be able to contribute back to the \texttt{YouDescribe} project and further its goals, by developing high-quality automated video-to-audio narrations.
+To demonstrate its applications and to bootstrap the development of future methods, we evaluated several baselines for video retrieval and clip localisation with an oracle.
+By directing researchers' attention to this video-to-audio narration problem, and providing them with the tools to tackle it, we hope that \emph{YouDescribe}'s goals of assisting the visually-impaired will be fully realised. \paragraph{Acknowledgements.} { This work is supported by the EPSRC (VisualAI EP/T028572/1 and DTA Studentship), and the Royal Academy of Engineering (DFR05420).
+We are grateful to Sophia Koepke for her helpful comments and suggestions. }